 You will need to arrange someone to help you get home, especially if you are going home the same day, as you may be drowsy from medication used in the test.

-Your doctor should discuss the procedure and any potential risks beforehand.
+Your doctor should discuss the procedure and any potential risks.
 This is a good time to ask questions or discuss any concerns.
 You should tell your doctor or nurse: